This page is updated prior to all primary and general elections. The next update will take place in 2024.

 12. Are children allowed in the polling place?

-November 8, 2022 – Gubernatorial general election to elect representatives for federal, State, and local offices.
+November 5, 2024 – Presidential general election to elect Maryland’s electors to the presidential electoral college, and representatives for federal, state, and local offices.

 You must be registered to vote in order to vote in this year's elections.
 If you aren't sure if you are registered, or at what address, you can check your voter registration status online by visiting the voter services page of the State Board of Elections at https://voterservices.elections.maryland.gov/VoterSearch.